Everything you need to know about Bernstein’s one-act opera Trouble in Tahiti in one place – right here!

 Trouble in Tahiti will be streamed on YouTube at 7pm on Wed 6 May, and will be available to watch on demand until Mon 1 Jun.

 In 1950s suburbia, Sam and Dinah appear to have the perfect life in their little white house.
 But their growing detachment exposes a mutual feeling that they are trapped in a life that has turned into a lie.
 Sam escapes to the hyper-masculine, win-or-lose world of work and the gym, while Dinah loses herself in the movies, where the hit picture of the day is the ominously-titled Trouble in Tahiti.

 This 45-minute long satire on the American dream is divided into seven short scenes that segue into one another.
 It’s thought-provoking, piercingly relatable and closes with a gleam of hope…

 Who are the characters?

-In this production, we also get to meet Sam and Dinah’s son Junior, who is mentioned but never usually seen.
-The opera's other characters remain invisible to us – Sam's client Mr Partridge, his friend Bill, his secretary Miss Brown, and Dinah's psychoanalyst.
+In this production, we also get to meet Sam and Dinah’s son Junior, who is referred to but never usually appears.
+The opera’s other characters remain silent and invisible to us – Sam’s client Mr Partridge, his friend Bill, his secretary Miss Brown, and Dinah’s psychoanalyst.